How is chemotherapy used for pancreatic cancer?

 Chemotherapy after surgery to remove the cancer

-You should be offered chemotherapy after surgery to remove the cancer (such as the Whipple’s procedure), to try to reduce the chances of the cancer coming back.
-There are three types of chemotherapy that may be used:
+You may be offered chemotherapy after surgery to remove the cancer (such as the Whipple’s procedure).
+This is to try to reduce the chances of the cancer coming back.
+You may hear this called adjuvant chemotherapy.

 Pancreatic cancer and surgery to remove it can cause problems with digestion, including weight loss, losing your appetite, and changes to your poo.
 If you have any problems after surgery, speak to your doctor, nurse or dietitian to make sure these don’t delay the chemotherapy.
 A dietitian is an expert in diet and nutrition.